 By George W. Chapman

 What tends to get lost in all the headline-grabbing news related to the pandemic (PPE shortages, morbidity, testing, lingering long term effects, potential vaccines, opening and closing businesses and schools, etc) is the ongoing financial crisis facing our underappreciated frontline combatants — the hospitals.
 Prior to the pandemic, NYS hospital bottom lines were already barely profitable, averaging a razor thin 1% to 2%.
 If you exclude non-operating revenue or non-patient fees like grants, donations, and interest on investments, hospitals would run in the red.
 A stand-alone mid-sized hospital, 200 to 300 beds, will need hundreds of millions in bailout money from the federal government.
 Larger hospital systems will literally need billions in recovery funding.
 And hospitals are nowhere near being out of the woods yet.
 The number of cases and deaths related to the virus continue to spike in many states (not New York) primarily due to people ignoring safety recommendations.
 There is a $3 trillion hospital bailout bill being proposed by the House of Representatives, but its fate is not good.
 There are approximately 5,000 hospitals in the U.S. and that number is sure to shrink by the time we have defeated or at least controlled COVID-19.
+There has also been an shortage of medical equipment that is being sent to the hospitals for those who have been in large crisis because of the pandemic, many hospitals are now seeking help from medical packaging services for getting the proper equipment they need.

 End-stage renal dialysis